Menu

 Specialist Disability Accommodation

 SDA aims to make accessing supports easier.
-For example, you might need a home with reinforced ceilings so you can get a ceiling hoist installed.
-Find out more about SDA through NDIS.
+For example, you might need a home with reinforced ceilings so you can use a ceiling hoist, or wider doorways for your wheelchair.
+SDA homes are fitted with these extra features installed so all you need to do is move in and enjoy having your own space.

-Our homes have 4 to 5 bedrooms.
-You will have your own room en suite bathroom and private lounge plus a shared kitchen, living area and laundry.
+Moving can be an intimidating experience, but our teams are here to make sure your new SDA is the right one for you.
 You will be matched with people of about your age and similar interests.
-Plus the support of Challenge Disability Services experienced and trained staff, with skills in:
+Plus, the support of Challenge Disability Services experienced and trained staff, with skills in:

 To find out whether SDA will suit your needs, enquire today.